Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

-In a post-quantum context, both RSA and ECDSA are vulnerable to signature forgery via Shor’s algorithm.
-A compromised or forged CSCA or DS certificate would enable adversaries to produce counterfeit ePassports or eIDs that pass automated border checks.
-Such capability undermines national identity infrastructures and the ICAO Public Key Directory (PKD), with global consequences including identity fraud, illegal migration, and circumvention of visa or entry restrictions.
+In a post-quantum context, a compromised or forged CSCA or DS certificate would enable adversaries to produce counterfeit ePassports or eIDs that pass automated border checks, undermining national identity infrastructures with broad cross-border implications including identity fraud and circumvention of entry restrictions.
+The HNDL threat is particularly relevant for the PACE channel: biometric data captured from intercepted inspection sessions today could be decrypted in the future.